arassp/RetroWeatherWidget/README.md

 If you used Windows Vista or 7, you probably remember the sidebar widgets.
 A little weather card sitting in the corner of your desktop, showing the temperature and a sun or cloud icon.
 Simple, clean, always there.
 Then Windows 8 came out and Microsoft just... removed them.
 I missed them.
 So I built this.

-RetroWeather is a [Rainmeter](https://www.rainmeter.net/) skin that brings that feeling back.
+RetroWeather is a [Rainmeter](https://www.rainmeter.net/) skin that brings back the old weather widget.
 It looks and feels like those old Vista/7 gadgets, but underneath it's pulling live weather, air quality, UV index, and wind data from a modern API.. for free, no account or API key needed.
 You can switch between Celsius and Fahrenheit, change your location by typing any city.
 Oh, and it automatically shifts into a dark night mode after sunset.

 Retroweather works on Windows 7 and above.